Agreement between Prince Andrew and Virginia Giuffre

 ‘Relief’

-Virginia Giuffre ‘has accomplished what no one else could have done: got Prince Andrew to stop his nonsense and side with the victims of sexual violence’, praised a lawyer for Epstein’s victims, Lisa Bloom , on Twitter.
+Virginia Giuffre ‘has accomplished what no one else might have done: got Prince Andrew to stop his nonsense and side with the victims of sexual violence’, praised a lawyer for Epstein’s victims, Lisa Bloom , on Twitter.

 The agreement nevertheless sounds like “a relief” for Prince Andrew, analyzes a former prosecutor contacted by AFP, Bennett Gershman.
 “The prospect of a difficult and embarrassing deposition and a trial has disappeared, and his reputation remains preserved by the fact that he has not admitted any misconduct with regard to Mrs. Giuffre”, adds this professor of law at Pace University.